-Fresh Ink is excited to announce our 2019-2020 editorial board.
-Our team of 10 students come to us from diverse backgrounds, but all share a passion for writing and a desire to engage their Jewish peers.
-The Board helps develop Fresh Ink, thinking of new and creative ideas on how we can best reach students.
+Fresh Ink’s 2020-2021 editorial board members come to us from diverse backgrounds, but all share a passion for writing and a desire to engage their Jewish peers.
+The board helps develop Fresh Ink, thinking of new and creative ideas on how we can best reach students.
 In addition to writing, each member also has an opportunity to develop specific skills they would like to hone, such as social media, editing and design.

-Yoav is a junior at the Ramaz Upper School in New York City.
-He play for both the floor and ice hockey team, in addition to the New York City Cyclones’ U-18 Light travel team.
-Yoav is president of the Ramaz Politics Club and was a social media volunteer or Beto O’rouke’s presidential campaign.
+Yoav is a senior at the Ramaz Upper School in New York City.
+He plays for both the floor and ice hockey team, in addition to the New York City Cyclones’ U-18 Light travel team.
+Yoav is president of the Ramaz Politics Club and was a social media volunteer for Beto O’rouke’s presidential campaign.
 An avid biker, he worked at Camp Ramah Nyack as a sports counselor and is currently a group leader at Darkei Noam Synagogue, as well as a volunteer for the American Red Cross.